 The Decades Project, a 10-year journey through each of the successive decades of Zozobra’s history since his creation in 1924, is "a great way to relive and celebrate our history and culture, and the educational opportunities for our schools, educators and youth are limitless,” says Ray Sandoval, Zozobra Event Chairman.
 During each successive year of the Decades Project, the Santa Fe Kiwanis Club will recreate Zozobra by designing the entire event to evoke the style and substance of each individual decade, with that decade’s music, art and pop culture interjected into all the fun.

 In 2014, when this signature project began, the focus was on the 1920s––the Roaring 20’s–– and in 2015, on the 1930s Depression Era.
-In 2016, Zozobra designs embraced the World War II era, and 2017 brings Old Man Gloom smack dab into the middle of the Mad Men 1950s.
+In 2016, Zozobra designs embraced the World War II era, and 2017 brought Old Man Gloom smack dab into the middle of the Mad Men 1950s.
 2018 saw Zozobra encountering the peace and love era of the 1960s.
 2019 will mark the disco era of the 1970s, and Old Man Gloom will boggie down with the best of them!
 The Decades Project will culminate with a gala celebration of the 100th anniversary in 2024, in a grand finale that honors the promise made by The Kiwanis Club of Santa Fe to Will Shuster: To present and maintain the tradition of one of the world’s most unique cultural events.

 Learn more about the Decades Project by clicking here!